Lutfur Rahman (British politician): Removal from office

-Rahman's re-election as Mayor of Tower Hamlets in 2014 was challenged by four residents of the borough in an election petition under the Representation of the People Act 1983.
+Lutfur Rahman's re-election as Mayor of Tower Hamlets in 2014 was challenged by four residents of the borough in an election petition under the Representation of the People Act 1983.
 They alleged that people had voted who were not entitled to, and promises of housing were given to certain sections of the community in return for their vote.
-Rahman sought unsuccessfully to strike out the case, but did persuade the High Court to order the petitioners to produce further particulars of what was alleged.
+Lutfur Rahman sought unsuccessfully to strike out the case, but did persuade the High Court to order the petitioners to produce further particulars of what was alleged.
 These further details were supplied to the court by 18 August.

-After a trial lasting 30 days, on 23 April 2015, Rahman was found in a civil finding personally guilty of corrupt and illegal practices.
+After a trial lasting 30 days, on 23 April 2015, Lutfur Rahman was found in a civil finding personally guilty of corrupt and illegal practices.

-Rahman and his supporters were found to have used religious intimidation through local imams and vote-rigging, as well as falsely branding his Labour rival a racist to gain power.
+Lutfur Rahman and his supporters were found to have used religious intimidation through local imams and vote-rigging, as well as falsely branding his Labour rival a racist to gain power.

-The election of May 2014 was declared void, and Rahman was disqualified from holding electoral office for five years.
-The ruling meant that Rahman was ineligible to run for re-election, and he was ordered to pay immediate costs of £250,000.
-Labour won the subsequent by-election, defeating the independent candidate backed by Rahman.
-Rahman declared himself bankrupt, avoiding payment of the costs he incurred.
+The election of May 2014 was declared void, and Lutfur Rahman was disqualified from holding electoral office for five years.
+The ruling meant that Lutfur Rahman was ineligible to run for re-election, and he was ordered to pay immediate costs of £250,000.
+Labour won the subsequent by-election, defeating the independent candidate backed by Lutfur Rahman.
+Lutfur Rahman was unable to pay the costs involved and was declared bankrupt.
 The Crown Prosecution Service decided there was insufficient evidence for a criminal prosecution.

 The Department for Communities and Local Government investigation, instigated by Communities Secretary Eric Pickles and carried out by PricewaterhouseCoopers, found a "culture of cronyism" but no fraud at the council.
 Pickles determined the council was not meeting its "Best Value duties", and sent in commissioners to run the council's grant-making system and approve any disposals of council property until March 2017.

-On 20 December 2017 the Solicitors Disciplinary Tribunal found the charges brought against Rahman to be proven.
+On 20 December 2017 the Solicitors Disciplinary Tribunal found the charges brought against Lutfur Rahman to be proven.
 These included: (1) failing to uphold the rule of law and administration of justice, (2) failing to act with integrity and (3) failing to behave in a way that maintains the trust the public places in him and in the provision of legal services.
 He was struck off the Roll of Solicitors, and ordered to pay £86,400 costs.